Stacey Bennett b. 1983, Sydney Australia

 2020 was the year Stacey shifted her visual arts practice to a professional status.
 She was recently awarded the Australian Government Regional Arts Fund and BEMAC Creative Booster 2.0 grants and became a gallery finalist in both the Foot Square and Petite Pieces Exhibitions at Aspire Gallery.

-In 2021, she won the People’s Choice Award at the Jimboomba Art Show for her piece “As Simple as Bubble”.
-She has been chosen as an exhibiting artist at the Art+Beer event, the first of a series of live, multidisciplinary art events across Logan.
+In 2021, she won the People’s Choice Award at the Jimboomba Art Show for her piece “As Simple as Bubble” and was an exhibiting artist at the Art+Beer event, the first of a series of live, multidisciplinary art events across Logan.

 Working with pastels and charcoals, Stacey Bennett immerses herself in the primal act of creating, using music to help her tap into the heart of her subject.
 Contrasting colours and tones play a big part in her work.